ChrisEstanol/ce-blog/_posts/blog/2015-03-12-introduction-to-testing-with-rspec.md

 end
 ```

-You can take a look at the [sample app](http) on github to see how to refactor the **city_spec.rb**.
+You can take a look at the [example app](https://github.com/ChrisEstanol/ajax_nested_table) on github to see how to refactor the **city_spec.rb**.
 Again it doesn't really change much from the country model you just need to assess the presence of the ActiveRecord `belongs_to` association.

 ```ruby
 describe City do